Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

 Are you missing your favorite software in Homebrew?
 Then you're the perfect person to resolve this problem.

-Before you start, please check the open pull requests for [homebrew-core](https://github.com/Homebrew/homebrew-core/pulls) or [linuxbrew-core](https://github.com/Homebrew/linuxbrew-core/pulls), to make sure no one else beat you to the punch.
+Before you start, please check the open pull requests for [homebrew-core](https://github.com/Homebrew/homebrew-core/pulls), to make sure no one else beat you to the punch.

 Next, you will want to go through the [Acceptable Formulae](Acceptable-Formulae.md) documentation to determine if the software is an appropriate addition to Homebrew.
 If you are creating a formula for an alternative version of software already in Homebrew (for example, a major/minor version that significantly differs from the existing version), be sure to read the [Versions](Versions.md) documentation to understand versioned formulae requirements.